 You cannot get Housing Benefit if:

-If you are claiming Universal Credit, Housing Benefit will be included as part of your monthly payment.
-You will still need to -Apply for Council Tax Reduction Scheme
+If you are claiming Universal Credit, Housing Benefit will be included as part of your monthly payment, but you will still need to apply for Council Tax Reduction Scheme.

 You cannot get Council Tax Reduction Scheme if: